 Le Petit Haut Lafitte white – 80% Sauvignon Blanc + 20% Semillon, 50% new oak.
 Freshness, dense aroma of green apple and lemongrass, crispy, elegant and tasty.
 Very joyful and attractive.
 92+p.

 Smith Haut Lafitte white – 90% Sauvignon Blanc + 5% Sauvignon Gris + 5% Semillon, 50% new oak.
 Fat and creamy with excellent acidity.
-Lot of green apples, acacia flower and pear.
+A lot of green apples, acacia flower and pear.
 Great complexity and multi-faceted.
 Fabulous effort.
 96-97p.

 Seguin - 55% Merlot + 45% Cabernet Sauvignon.
 It starts quite friendly and attractive with fine aromatics on the nose with violet, mint and cherries.
-A little touch of heat/alcohol on the nose which disappears rapidly.
-Silky on the palate with splendid balance and with a gentle kiss of oak, long and firm finish.
-It's simply great effort, and for me, 2019 here looks like a mix of 2018 and 2016 with the latter's elegance and nobility.
+A little touch of heat/alcohol on the nose disappears rapidly.
+Silky on the palate with splendid balance and a gentle kiss of oak, long and firm finish.
+It's really a great effort, and for me, 2019 here looks like a mix of 2018 and 2016 with the latter's elegance and nobility.
 94+p.

 Le Thil – intense blackcurrants on the nose, creamy blackcurrants on the palate.
 A well-constructed wine with a solid backbone, delicate balance and persistent finish.
 91+p.

 Bourgneuf - 9 ha in one single block, 80% Merlot + 20% Cabernet Franc, 14.5% alcohol, the temperature during alcoholic fermentation goes slowly up, continues at max.
 28 degrees at the end, 35% new oak.
 Bourgneuf's consulting oenologist is Stéphane Toutoundji, one of the members of Thomas Duclos' oenoteam.
-A lot of violets here on the nose intermixed with blueberries and black cherries, very distinctive and noble.
-On the palate, it's refined with striking complexity and harmony between creamy berries and sweet grained tannin.
+Many violets here on the nose intermixed with blueberries and black cherries, very distinctive and noble.
+It's refined with unique complexity and harmony between creamy berries and sweet grained tannin on the palate.
 Lingering and long finish.
-A beautiful effort from hands of the very talented winemaker, Frederique Vayron and it deserves all 95p in rating!
+It is a beautiful effort from the hands of the very talented winemaker, Frederique Vayron, and it deserves all 95p in rating!

-Cantelauze – another property owned by Boidron family.
-0.9 ha, vineyard is several parcels different places in Pomerol, 90% Merlot + 10% Cabernet franc.
-Aromatic blueberries on the classy and noble nose, very complex and velvety on the palate, sweet tannins, splendid balance.
+Cantelauze – owned by the Boidron family (Corbin Michotte).
+0.9 ha, a vineyard is several parcels in Pomerol, 90% Merlot + 10% Cabernet franc.
+Aromatic blueberries on the classy and noble nose are very complex and velvety on the palate, sweet tannins, and splendid balance.
 However, it's not as intense and creamy as its 2018 counterpart.
-There's a lot of elegance and finesse here for them who like that in favour of power and strength.
-93-94p.
+It's a lot of elegance and finesse for those who prefer that, instead of much power and strength.
+94p.

 Le Clos de Beau-Pere – displays an aromatic nose of black fruit, elegant and elaborate on the palate with silky fruit and velvety tannins, fine structure and length, lingering finish.
 Tasty effort.
 92p.

 La Commanderie - 90% Merlot + 10% Cabernet Franc.
-A bit reserved nose of dark chocolate and aromatic cherries with fine intensity.
+A bit reserved nose of dark chocolate and aromatic cherries.
 Very potent and creamy on the palate with splendid structure, length and persistent finish.
 Very complex too.
 At the moment, it's a notch below in quality of both 2016 and 2018 vintages here, but let's see if it further improve during the stay in oak.
 93p.

 La Croix St.Georges - 4.5 ha, surrounded by famous vineyards of Le Pin, VCC and Petit Village.
 95% Merlot + 5% Cabernet Franc, 14.5% alcohol, alcoholic fermentation at 27-29 degrees C, ageing in 20% cigar-shaped barrels + 80% standard barrels (different coopers).
-Powerful, tight and tastes a bit lighter than 2018 version, tried last year, yet it seems more precise in 2019 version, compote of perfectly ripe dark berries, voluptuous fruit and sweet grained tannin, perfectly balanced.
-It is imposing effort indeed.
+Powerful, tight, and tastes a bit lighter than the 2018 version, tried last year, yet it seems more precise in the 2019 version, compote of perfectly ripe dark berries, voluptuous fruit and sweet grained tannin, perfectly balanced.
+It is an imposing effort, indeed.
 95+p.

 Enclos Tourmaline - 1 ha, 100% Merlot, 14.5% alcohol.
-First sample received wasn't in optimal condition (one week's travel), so I requested a new sample.
+The first sample received wasn't in optimal condition (one week's travel), so I requested a new sample.
 It arrived in prima condition.
-Very blueberry and cherry on the nose with cocoa, intense and aromatic.
+Very blueberry and a cherry on the nose with cocoa, intense and aromatic.
 Polished, creamy and velvety on the palate with lovely complexity and length.
 A seductive effort.
-93-94p
+93-94p.

 Feytit Clinet - 92% Merlot + 8% Cabernet Franc, 14.8% alcohol.
-Deep and intense nose of blueberries, blackberries and violets.
+Intense nose of blueberries, blackberries and violets.
 Powerful on the palate with creamy berries well supported by acidity and silky tannin.
-The alcohol level is high here, but it's extremely well masked by fruit like packed in the "wool".
+The alcohol level is high here, but it's extremely well hidden by fruit packed in the "wool".
 You can't even taste it.
 Persistent finish.
 Very impressive indeed.
 94p.

 La Patache - 3.18 ha, 85% Merlot + 15% Cabernet Franc, 13.9% alcohol.
 Nicely made with pleasant aromas of blackberries and blueberries, nice structure and depth.
 Pleasant sweetness in fruit and tannin.
 Easygoing, tasty and smooth.
 90-91p.

 Alverne - 3.6 ha, clay-limestone plateau and sandy clay, 85% Merlot + 12% Cabernet Franc + 3% Cabernet Sauvignon.
 I haven't tasted a wine from this property before, so this sample was an interesting encounter.
-A surprise in a positive way, because it bubbled with freshness, spicy blueberries and raspberries on the nose.
+It was a surprise positively because it bubbled with freshness, spicy blueberries, and raspberries on the nose.
 Catchy and polished on the palate with crunchy tannins.
 Lovely finish.
 Excellent effort.
 92p.

 L'Archange - 100% Merlot and 40 years old vines.
 Cute cherry nose, pleasant on the palate with spicy raspberries, soft and silky texture, sweet tannins, delicate balance and smooth fruity finish.
 Tasty one with an enjoyable future.
 89-90p.

 Les Asteries - 83% Merlot + 17% Cabernet Franc.
 Situated near Clos Fourtet.
 It's just stunning wine!
-It reminds me of a great deal of Le Carre, but there is more turbo concerning intensity and concentration.
+It reminds Le Carre a great deal, but there is more turbo concerning intensity and concentration.
 Velvety on the palate.
 More complex, deeper and longer with a great addition of pure elegance and sophisticated touch.
-Breaks your heart, so impressive it is!
+It breaks your heart, so impressive it is!
 95-96p.

 Bel-Air-Ouÿ – 4 ha, clayey-limestone, 65% Merlot + 20% Cabernet Franc + 10% Cabernet Sauvignon + 5% Malbec.
 It meets you with intense cherries and blackberries on the nose and palate.
-Quite powerful with ripe berry fruit and tannin on the palate, nice length, persistent finish.
+Quite powerful with ripe berry fruit and tannin on the palate, lovely length and persistent finish.
 89-90p.

-Bellefont Belcier - owned by Vignobles K together with Tour Saint Christophe, Haut Brisson, Clos Tourmaline, La Patache, Enclos de Viaud and Chateau le Rey in Castillon Cotes de Bordeaux 13.5 ha, 70% Merlot + 25% Cabernet Franc + 5% Cabernet Sauvignon, 13.95% alcohol.
+Bellefont Belcier GCC - owned by Vignobles K together with Tour Saint Christophe, Haut Brisson, Clos Tourmaline, La Patache, Enclos de Viaud and Chateau le Rey in Castillon Cotes de Bordeaux 13.5 ha, 70% Merlot + 25% Cabernet Franc + 5% Cabernet Sauvignon, 13.95% alcohol.
 Elegant on the nose, noble, finely constructed, polished, catchy sweetness to black fruit and tannin, silky texture and smooth lingering finish.
-Gorgeous and attractive vine but for me, it doesn't have the opulence and intensity of 2018 vintage.
+Gorgeous and attractive vine, but it doesn't have the opulence and intensity of the 2018 vintage.
 92-93p.

 Le Carre - neighbour to Chateau Canon.
 85% Merlot + 15% Cabernet Franc.
 Powerful and intense on the nose with black-/blueberries/blackcurrants, creamy on the palate with splendid acidity.
 Balance here is just perfect between ripe berries and fat, sweet tannins.
 A great mix of elegance and power here!
 94p.

-Chauvin – 15 ha, sandy clay with iron dirt on clay, 70% Merlot + 25% Cabernet Franc + 5% Cabernet Sauvignon.
-Nicely made with delicious fruit complemented by sweet tannins and smooth finish.
+Chauvin GCC– 15 ha, sandy clay with iron dirt on clay, 70% Merlot + 25% Cabernet Franc + 5% Cabernet Sauvignon.
+Nicely made with delicious fruit complemented by sweet tannins and a smooth finish.
 Uncomplicated tasty wine.
 89p.

 Clos Badon - 5 ha, gravels and sand, 70% Merlot + 30% Cabernet Franc.
-Deep and intense aroma of raspberry drops, strong backbone, potent and well-constructed.
-Fine future awaits.
+Intense aroma of raspberry drops, strong backbone, potent and well-constructed.
+A fine future awaits.
 92+p.

 Clos de Sarpe – 3.7 ha, clay-limestone on the plateau, 85% Merlot + 15% Cabernet Franc.
 Fruity and round, pleasant and tasty, a bit linear and light.
 Maybe it will put on weight during ageing in barrels.
 86-87p.